-2. On the 13 August 2014, whilst completing an initial physiotherapy assessment with an amputee patient, Patient B you:
+2. On 13 August 2014, whilst completing an initial physiotherapy assessment with an amputee patient, Patient B, you:

-(c) Did not remove the stump plate before allowing Patient B to transfer from the wheelchair to the parallel bars;
+(c) Did not move the stump plate before allowing Patient B to transfer from the wheelchair to the parallel bars.

-(d) Did not remove the stump plate before allowing Patient B to sit back down.
+(d) Did not move the stump plate before allowing Patient B to sit back down.

-4. On the 20 August 2014, whilst assessing Patient D who was recovering from a fractured hip, you:
+4. On 20 August 2014 whilst assessing Patient D who was recovering from a fractured hip, you: